-This project addresses the above knowledge gaps by, a rare for Polar Regions, simultaneous investigation of multiple High Arctic glacierised catchments during the entire ablation season.
+This project addresses the above knowledge gaps by simultaneous investigation of multiple High Arctic glacierised catchments during the entire ablation season.

 Between May and September 2016 over 300 samples were collected from three monitoring sites in the across Adventdalen (Svalbard).
 A special attention was devoted to the snowmelt period during which daily snowmelt sampling and snowpack thickness measurements were performed.
 In addition to the above, multiple gauging stations were installed across Adventdalen producing hourly values of the water level, temperature and electrical conductivity.
 Manual water discharge measurements were performed throughout the summer to calibrate stage data from all logging stations and to produce meltseason carbon fluxes into downstream marine environment.

-Such an extensive and detailed field campaign in the harsh environment of Svalbard, which is one of the fastest responding regions to the climate change, will improve our understanding of climate induced ecological changes in the Arctic and glacial influence on the global carbon cycle.
+Such an extensive and detailed field campaign in the harsh environment of Svalbard, which is one of the fastest responding regions to the climate change, improves our understanding of climate induced ecological changes in the Arctic and glacial influence on the global carbon cycle.